ali-farhad/auto_bank_reconcilation/README.md

 - go to : `http://localhost:5000/`

 - after the script is done, your downloaded result file will have duplicates value removed from both bank sheet and bankbook / local sheet. leaving you with unique records that will need to be reconciled manually.

-# How-To (Easy-Way):

-- make sure your files are ready as described above
-- go to: `https://` and profit!

 # Warning: